Noah Elliott

 Noah Elliott (born July 12, 1997) is a Paralympic snowboarder who competed for the United States at the 2018 Winter Paralympics held in Pyeongchang, South Korea.
 He won gold in Snowboarding at the 2018 Winter Paralympics – Men's banked slalom division SB-LL1.

 He won the gold medal in the men's dual banked slalom SB-LL1 event at the 2021 World Para Snow Sports Championships held in Lillehammer, Norway.

-His daughter’s name is Skylar.
+Elliott was honored with the Best Athlete with a Disability ESPY Award in 2025.

+He has a daughter named Skylar.